-Tesla is building a cheaper version of the Model X, as part of its shift to a mass market automaker.
+Tesla is building a cheaper version of the Model X as part of its shift to a mass-market automaker — and it will be unveiled on March 14 at Tesla’s Los Angeles Design Studio.
 Following on from the success of the Model 3, the $35,000 car that launched in July 2017 as a cheaper version of the Model S, Tesla now aims to bring a cheaper sports utility vehicle to complete the lineup with “S-3-X-Y.”

-“We’re aiming to unveil the Model Y approximately March next year, and then go into production about two years from now,” he said at the company’s most recent annual shareholder meeting.
+“We’re aiming to unveil the Model Y approximately March next year, and then go into production about two years from now,” Musk said at the company’s June 2018 annual shareholder meeting.
 “Maybe a little less than two years, but basically first half of 2020 for production of Model Y.”

-Musk’s comment at the June shareholder meeting isn’t the only time he’s teased a possible launch date.
-Musk said on Twitter in May that the SUV will launch on the Ides of March, placing it on March 15, 2019.
+The tweet on March 3 confirms what Musk commented on Twitter in May that the SUV will launch on the Ides of March, placing it on March 15, 2019.
 He later clarified that this was not entirely serious, but that the company “could unveil Model Y anytime from late this year to mid next year.”

 How much will Tesla Model Y cost?